2012 United States presidential election in Pennsylvania: Democratic primary

-Republican
+Republican primary

 Four candidates were on the Republican primary ballot: Mitt Romney, former Senator from Pennsylvania Rick Santorum, U.S. Representative from Texas Ron Paul, and former Speaker of the House Newt Gingrich.
 His home state was set to be the make-or-break primary for Santorum.
 He had just lost 3 primaries to Romney, and Romney appeared poised to become the presumptive nominee by achieving a prohibitive lead.

 As momentum in the Republican race built for Romney, Santorum suspended his campaign for four days to meet with 'movement conservatives' to strategize.
 Rather than returning to campaigning the next Monday, Rick and Karen Santorum canceled campaign events scheduled right after Easter weekend to be in the hospital with their youngest daughter.

 In deference to the sick child, Romney ceased airing attack ads, replacing them with positive introductory ones.

 On April 10, Santorum formally suspended his campaign.
 On May 7, he endorsed Romney.
 Santorum and Gingrich both released their delegates to Romney in August, shortly before the Republican National Convention.